GyverLibs/EncButton/README_EN.md

 <a id="busy"> </a>

 ### Busy
-Function `Busy() `Returns` true` while the button is processing, i.e.So far, the system awaits actions and the release of timeouts.This can be used to optimize the code, for example, avoid some long and heavy parts of the program during the button processing:
+The `Busy () function` Returns `True` while the button processing is underway, i.e.So far, the system awaits actions and the release of timeouts.This can be used to optimize the code, for example, avoid some long and heavy parts of the program during the button processing:
 `` `CPP
 VOID loop () {
   eb.tick ();